ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-guide.md

 ### Assembly of ModuCop to Wall

 * Select clean and level ground.
-* Use 2x M3x25 screws per mounting bracket.
+* Per mounting bracket use 2x appropriate screws depending on your underground.
 * Start mounting top bracket, then bottom bracket.

 ## Installation to DIN Rail